 You must have heard that breast milk is nature’s best food for your baby.
 While cow’s milk is white in colour, you might expect breast milk to be white in colour.
 However, there are various hues of breast milk.
 Sometimes, while nursing, you might find the colours and the consistency change.
 If you notice that the colour of your breast milk varies, do not panic.
-Equipping yourself with knowledge about coloured breast milk, whether it’s normal or not, and when to approach a doctor will assist you in overcoming your panic and taking the right step.
+Equipping yourself with knowledge about breast milk colours, whether it’s normal or not, and when to see a doctor will assist you in overcoming your panic and taking the right step.

 What are the Types of Breast Milk and Their Colours?

 There are four types of breast milk, and each of them comes in different colours.
 The four types of breast milk are as follows:

 Colostrum is the first milk that the mother’s body produces after childbirth.
 Colostrum is produced in small amounts, and it lasts during the initial few days of the baby’s birth.
 It is highly concentrated.
 This milk might be clear, yellow, or orange in colour.
 Colostrum is rich in nutrients and has antibodies.
 It helps babies in:

 • Building their immune system.

 • Getting their digestive system up and running.

 • Starting their first bowel movement due to its laxative properties.